-The story of The Geeks is well covered throughout this website (see The Geeks Story) and in Lloyd's Perth Punk Memoirs below, so I will not re-visit Geeks history now.
+The story of The Geeks is well covered throughout this website (see The Geeks Story) and in Lloyd’s Perth Punk Memoirs below, so no more on that here.
 Post-Geeks, circa early Cheap Nasties/Victims, Lloyd and I formed another band that was about as punk as punk can get: The Hitler Youth.
-Not only was the music of the Hitler Youth THE MOST EXTREME of any punk band anywhere at that time, not only did we damn ourselves to commercial and gig oblivion with the choice of band name (which was Lloyd's contribution on the eve of what turned out to be our only gig...Kim Salmon approached us in Alberts Tavern about playing at a UWA gig the night before the advertising posters were to be printed, and Lloyd convinced me to go with 'The Hitler Youth' before I had a chance to think it through!), not only had we alienated ourselves from the tiny punk fringe by mouthing off and making general arseholes of ourselves, but the members of The Hitler Youth never contacted each other again after our debut gig!
-Spontaneous implosion on debut - you gotta admit, that's stylish.
+Not only was the music of the Hitler Youth THE MOST EXTREME of any punk band anywhere at that time, not only did we damn ourselves to commercial and gig oblivion with the choice of band name (which was Lloyd’s contribution on the eve of what turned out to be our only gig…Kim Salmon had approached us in Alberts Tavern about playing at a UWA gig the night before the advertising posters were to be printed, and Lloyd convinced me to go with ‘The Hitler Youth’ before I had a chance to think it through!), not only had we alienated ourselves from the tiny punk fringe by mouthing off and making general arseholes of ourselves, but the members of The Hitler Youth never contacted each other again after our debut gig!
+Spontaneous implosion on debut – you gotta admit, that’s stylish.

-When The Hitler Youth imploded, I went on to form The Orphans, but Lloyd's active participation in the punk rock movement ceased.
+When The Hitler Youth imploded, I went on to form The Orphans, but Lloyd’s active participation in the punk rock movement ceased.
 He continued to attend the gigs through 1978, then disappeared from view.
 All these years later, his Perth Punk Memoirs (begun in 2004) are essential reading as an historical, humorous, frequently insightful and at times controversial but brutally honest perspective of first-wave punk in Perth.
-Some might find cause for offence within Lloyd's memoirs, for he is not hostage to the nostalgic reverence in which this time and the bands of the time are generally held.
-He tells it as he saw it, and if you don't like it - well, that's your problem, ain't it?
-Here they are, then, for your delectation - in effect one of the last pieces of the jigsaw puzzle that is Perth punk history: Lloyd's Punk Memoirs.
+Some might find cause for offence within Lloyd’s memoirs, for he is not hostage to the nostalgic reverence in which this time and its bands are generally held.
+He tells it as he saw it, and if you don’t like it – well, that’s your problem, innit?
+Here they are, then, for your delectation – in effect one of the last pieces of the jigsaw puzzle that is Perth first-wave punk history: Lloyd’s Punk Memoirs.

 Punk started for me in 1974 when I bought the Stooges’ Raw Power.
 At the time I was an insatiate record-buyer, spending every cent I could on new albums.
 On Saturday mornings I would take my latest purchases along to my good mate Ross Buncle’s house and let them rip on his stereo, which had only recently replaced an ancient mono device after Ross had heard how records should REALLY sound on my own slightly more advanced player and had got to work on his parents.